sydubaid/MetaCraft_Assignment/Poly-NFT/README.md

 ### Objective

-In this project, we deployed the "Shibu-Inu" collection on the Ethereum blockchain, creating five unique NFT images using the Lexica image generation tool and securely storing them on IPFS via pinata.cloud.
-With the ERC721 smart contract "AnasContract" and its promptDescription function, users can access the image generation prompts.
+In this project, we deployed the "Shibu-Inu" collection on the Ethereum blockchain, creating five unique NFT images using the Bing AI image generation tool and securely storing them on IPFS via pinata.cloud.
+With the ERC721 smart contract "shibainu" and its promptDescription function, users can access the image generation prompts.
 We then seamlessly mapped the NFT collection to the Polygon network, leveraging faster and more cost-effective transactions.
 Through Hardhat scripts, we batch minted and transferred all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge, ensuring accurate balance and smooth functionality on the Polygon Mumbai network.

 ### Tools Used
 Hardhat